danielelozzi/psytoolkit/README.md

 4) Sustained attention assessment (GO/NO-GO) - more easy than RVIP
 - Go/No-Go [On the speed of metal processes, Donders, 1868]

+To use one or more of that tests, you have to create an account on psytoolkit.org website and upload code and other files, then, you have to run expiriment online or donwload html file to execute offline.
+Moreover, you can create survey and include expiriment.